bic-org/Boxtech/docs/usecases/terminal.md

 BoxTech means a one-stop-shop to obtain container max weights for your automated safety checks within a terminal.

-To obtain the max weight weight for a given containers
+To obtain the max weight for a given container

 **Query the API**